damianhakert/damianhakert.github.io/source/jobs/build-engineer/index.html.md

 ## Requirements for Applicants

+* Ruby and Chef experience is required
 * Linux experience, comfortable between Debian and RHEL based systems
-* Chef experience
-* Programming experience (Ruby and Ruby on Rails preferred; for GitLab debugging)
-* Knowledge of container ecosystems (Docker, rkt, etc.)
+* Familiarity with container ecosystems (for example: Docker, rkt, etc.)
 * Packaging experience is an advantage, not a requirement.
 However, you are expected to have basic knowledge of at least .deb and .rpm package archives.
 * Collaborative team spirit with good communication skills